daun/resize-start-stop/README.md

 ### Toggle class name during resize

-The package includes a helper for the most common use case: toggling a classname on the `html` element during resize.
+The package includes a helper for the most common use case: toggling a class name on the `html` element during resize.

 ```js
 import { toggleClassDuringResize } from 'resize-start-stop'